 - Communicate with all members of the University community regarding applicable law and policy and provide information about how individuals may access reporting and support options. - Review applicable University policies to ensure institutional compliance with applicable federal and state law. - Monitor the University's administration of its own applicable policies, including record keeping, adherence to timeframes, and other procedural requirements. - Conduct training regarding Title IX, related provisions of the Clery Act (as amended by VAWA), and prohibited conduct defined in this policy. - Respond to any report regarding conduct that may violate this policy.
-In this capacity, the Title IX Coordinator shall oversee the investigation and resolution of such alleged misconduct, direct the provision of any remedial and protective measures, and monitor the administration of any request for review of the finding.
+In this capacity, the Title IX Coordinator shall oversee the investigation and resolution of such alleged misconduct, direct the provision of any remedial and protective measures (including oversight of the failure to abide by an interim protective measure), and monitor the administration of any request for review of the finding.